kersorianek/mon-portfolio/_posts/2019-01-08-How-To-Install-Selenum-Python-Webdriver.md

 ---
 layout: post
 title: How To Install Selenium Python Webdriver
-subtitle: Software Test Automation with Selenium & Python
+subtitle: How to Set Up Selenium Python Webdriver for Testing
 tags:
   [
     software testing, test automation, python